KMASAHIRO/StochasticPolicies/README.md

 # StochasticPolicies
 Source code for "Rethinking the Stochastic Policy Gradient Methods Using a Traffic Simulator".
-This source code is based on [RESCO](https://github.com/Pi-Star-Lab/RESCO).
+This source code is based on [RESCO (Reinforcement Learning Benchmarks for Traffic Signal Control)](https://github.com/Pi-Star-Lab/RESCO).

 PPO agents with stochastic policies can be trained for traffic signal control tasks.
-[Simulation for Urban Mobility (SUMO)](https://eclipse.dev/sumo/) is used as a traffic simulator.
+[SUMO (Simulation for Urban Mobility)](https://eclipse.dev/sumo/) is used as a traffic simulator.
 REINFORCE agents with stochastic policies can be trained for some [OpenAI Gym](https://www.gymlibrary.dev/) tasks.

 ## Installation